www.GrammarInfo.ca by Carolanne Reynolds |

 3

-His pencils are blue, her pencils are red; the dog was wagging its tail
+His pencils are blue, her pencils are red; the dog was wagging

 Their pencils are in the other box.